|

 It was a typical pre war submachine gun and expensive to produce.

 It is a very heavy and clumsy submachine gun.
-It was issued to the navy.
+However it is very easy to

 Weight 4,6 kg,